MicrosoftDocs/memdocs/sccm/osd/get-started/manage-drivers.md

 ### <a name="BKMK_PackageActions"></a> Additional actions for driver packages

-You can perform additional actions to manage driver packages when you select one or more driver packages from the **Driver Packages** node.
+You can do additional actions to manage driver packages when you select one or more driver packages from the **Driver Packages** node.

 #### Create Prestage Content file